Royal Road Minerals (CVE:RYR) Shares Up 10% – What’s Next?

-Royal Road Minerals Limited (CVE:RYR – Get Free Report)’s stock price rose 10% during trading on Friday .
+Royal Road Minerals Limited (CVE:RYR – Get Free Report)’s share price rose 10% on Saturday .
 The company traded as high as C$0.13 and last traded at C$0.11.
-Approximately 247,000 shares were traded during trading, an increase of 244% from the average daily volume of 71,720 shares.
+Approximately 247,000 shares traded hands during trading, an increase of 244% from the average daily volume of 71,720 shares.
 The stock had previously closed at C$0.10.

 Royal Road Minerals Company Profile